clipperhouse/netlify/content/jargon.md

 <div id="examples" class="examples">
     <div id="prose">
-We can lemmatize plain prose, perhaps a technical job listing:
+Jargon picks out known terms (lemmas) from technical text, for example:

-We are looking for experienced Rails developers, with experience in HTML 5 and T-SQL.
+We are looking for experienced Rails developers, with experience in NodeJS and Obj C.

-Experience with ObjC and cpp and vue and React  Native is a plus.
+The result is consistent, canonical terminology — allowing for better analysis like NLP.
+Jargon uses tags and synonyms from StackOverflow, and implements ‘insensitivity’ to spaces, hyphens, dots and case.

+Source data might use ’react’, ‘React.js’ or ‘React  JS’ or ‘REACTJS’, but we are confident they get converted to one string.
     </div>
     <div id="html">
 We can lemmatize HTML, but only the text nodes.